-Boston Properties, Inc. does not have any other significant assets, liabilities or operations, other than its investment in the Operating Partnership, nor does it have any employees of its own.
-The Operating Partnership, not Boston Properties, Inc., executes all significant business relationships.
+Boston Properties, Inc. does not have any other significant assets, liabilities or operations, other than its investment in the Operating Partnership, nor does it have employees of its own.
+The Operating

-All majority-owned subsidiaries and affiliates where the Operating Partnership has financial and operating control are included in the consolidated financial statements.
+Partnership, not Boston Properties, Inc., executes all significant business relationships.
+All majority-owned subsidiaries and affiliates where the Company has financial and operating control are included in the consolidated financial statements.
 All significant intercompany balances and transactions have been eliminated in consolidation.
-Investments in real estate joint ventures and companies for which the Operating Partnership has the ability to exercise significant influence over, but does not have financial or operating control, are accounted for using the equity method of accounting.
-Accordingly, the Operating Partnership's share of the earnings of these joint ventures and companies is included in consolidated net income.
+Investments in real estate joint ventures and companies, over which the Company has the ability to exercise significant influence, but does not have financial or operating control, are accounted for using the equity method of accounting.
+Accordingly, the Company's share of the earnings of these joint ventures and companies is included in consolidated net income.